paulheading/paulh_astro/src/markdown/project/selling-designer-fabric-with-wordpress.md

-Build and brand [36 Bourne Street](https://36bournestreet.com).
-An online store, built in [Wordpress](https://wordpress.com) for a leather and fabric retailer off the [Pimlico Road, London](https://www.sothebys.com/en/digital-catalogues/the-pimlico-road-londons-design-antiques-district).
+Create & brand an online shop for [36 Bourne Street](https://36bournestreet.com) in [Wordpress](https://wordpress.com).
+The shop sells leather and fabric on the [Pimlico Road](https://www.sothebys.com/en/digital-catalogues/the-pimlico-road-londons-design-antiques-district).

 ---

 # Selling designer fabric with Wordpress

-Build and brand [36 Bourne Street](https://36bournestreet.com).
-An online store, built in [Wordpress](https://wordpress.com) for a leather and fabric retailer off the [Pimlico Road, London](https://www.sothebys.com/en/digital-catalogues/the-pimlico-road-londons-design-antiques-district).
+Create & brand an online shop for [36 Bourne Street](https://36bournestreet.com) in [Wordpress](https://wordpress.com).
+The shop sells leather and fabric on the [Pimlico Road](https://www.sothebys.com/en/digital-catalogues/the-pimlico-road-londons-design-antiques-district).

 ### Can I see it?